abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## I

-  * I.in: Not recommended for GW
+  * I.in: OK for GS applications.
+Not recommended for GW

   * I-d.in: Include 4d in valence.
 Not recommended for GW